indygreg/python-zstandard/docs/projectinfo.rst

 https://pypi.python.org/pypi/zstd is an alternate Python binding to Zstandard.
-At the time this was written, the latest release of that package (1.1.2) only exposed the simple APIs for compression and decompression.
+At the time this was written, the latest release of that package (1.4.8) only exposed the simple APIs for compression and decompression.
 This package exposes much more of the zstd API, including streaming and dictionary compression.
 This package also has CFFI support.

+https://github.com/animalize/pyzstd is an alternate Python binding to Zstandard.
+At the time this was written, the latest release of that package (0.14.1) exposed a fraction of the functionality in this package.
+There may be some minor features in ``pyzstd`` not found in this package.
+But those features could be added easily if someone made a feature request.
+Also, ``pyzstd`` lacks CFFI support, so it won't run on PyPy.

 Performance
 ===========